nkrusch/recontext/notes/techniques.md

   solution to functions defined by a given context-free grammar. e.g., [@alur2013]

+- Generate-and-test [@valiant1984] (or guess-and-check): based on some heuristic, propose a candidate and check, until convergence.

 ## Tools & Implementations

+The tools with ✔️ can be executed; the ones with 💀 should not even be attempted.

 | Name and Notes           | Ref           | Inference   | Status | Notes            |
 |:-------------------------|:--------------|:------------|:------:|:-----------------|